-The Hallmark Channel has just announced its lineup of new Christmas movies for 2020, and this is definitely something to celebrate.
+The Hallmark Channel has announced its lineup of new Christmas movies for 2020, and this is definitely something to celebrate.
 Despite the pandemic, you’ll be able to enjoy many new Christmas movies for 2020.
 This year’s lineup includes a movie every Saturday and Sunday night starting October 24 through December 20, plus six new movies in a row on Thanksgiving week.
-The countdown festivities end on the 20th.
+The countdown festivities end on December 20.

 Each movie starts at 8 p.m.
 Eastern/7 p.m.
 Central on The Hallmark Channel (which is one hour earlier than the current new movies are premiering on Saturday nights.)
 There are currently 22 new movies scheduled to air on The Hallmark Channel for this 2020 Christmas season.